-The industry’s sustainability goals focus on increasing paper recovery for recycling, improving energy efficiency, reducing greenhouse gas emissions, promoting sustainable forest management practices, improving safety and reducing water use.
+The industry’s sustainability goals focus on improving energy efficiency, increasing paper recovery for recycling, reducing greenhouse gas emissions, improving worker safety, promoting sustainable forestry and reducing water use.

 Paper Recovery for Recycling